-In the Fall semester following the project summer, Fellows participate in a set of activities as a cohort including a fall retreat, workshops on applying for post-graduate fellowships and presentations of their findings to the broader campus and Providence community.
+In the Fall semester following the project summer, fellows participate (as a cohort) in a fall retreat and workshops on applying for post-graduate fellowships, analyzing data, crafting presentations, and disseminating findings.

-All rising sophomores, juniors and seniors who will be on campus for the semester following the summer in which they conduct their research are eligible for the Royce Fellowship Program.
+All rising sophomores, juniors and seniors who will return to Brown for at least one full semester following the summer in which they conduct their research are eligible to apply to the Royce Fellowship.

 Students who have applied in previous years are welcome to submit applications for the same or a different proposal to the program.
 Previous applications have no bearing on the candidacy of a current applicant.
 U.S. citizenship is not a determinant of eligibility.
 All eligible fellows receive a Summer Earnings Waiver.